redwrasse/convstacks/README.md

 ```

-* A smaller wavenet model (fewer parameters and coarser discretization) achieves ~50% training accuracy in a minute on the [Speech Commands](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html) dataset.
+* A smaller wavenet model (fewer parameters and a mu-quantization of 10 rather than 256) achieves ~50% training accuracy in a minute on the [Speech Commands](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html) dataset.
 Of course, its predictions with be commensurably coarse.

 ```python